-Conversely, odds of winning Millionaire Maker, European Millionaire Maker and the Monthly Bonus Draw are entirely dependent on the number of other entrants.
+Conversely, odds of winning Millionaire Maker and European Millionaire Maker are entirely dependent on the number of other entrants.
 You can find out more about these additional games at their individual pages.

 Here are all the winning EuroMillions tiers, information on the prizes you can expect to win and the odds of success in each tier:

 |Match||% Prize Fund||Odds of Winning||Lowest Ever Prize Amount||Highest Ever Prize Amount||Average Prize Amount Per Draw||Lowest Ever Winners||Highest Ever Winners||Average Winners Per Draw|

 |2 + 1||10.30%||1 in 49.27||€4.30||€11.80||€7.98||181,198||2,104,930||619,400|